coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/1_general_controls.md

 > Permalink: https://owaspai.org/go/oversight/

 **Description**
-Oversight of model behaviour by humans or automated mechanisms (e.g.,using rules), where human oversight provides not only more intelligent validation through common sense and domain knowledge, but also clear accountability for divisions and outcomes.
+Oversight of internal and external AI system behaviour by humans and/or automated mechanisms (e.g.,using rules).

 **Objective**
-Detect unwanted model behavior and respond to it.
+Detect unwanted AI behaviour and respond to it.
 Responses include correcting, halting execution, deferring to an (other) human-in-the-loop, or issuing an alert to be investigated.

 **Applicability**
 It is the nature of AI models that they can be wrong.
 In addition, they can be manipulated (e.g., prompt injection, data poisoning, evasion), so it is critical to apply a layer of protection that oversees the output of the model.
 It is the final checkpoint.

+**Relation with other controls**
+- [#LEAST MODEL PRIVILEGE](/go/leastmodelprivilege/) restricts model actions through permissions and therefore is preventative, while #OVERSIGHT is about detection: it is reactive or gate-based — both may apply to the same action tier.
+- [#MODEL ALIGNMENT](/go/modelalignment/) is a form of oversight where the model is taught and instructed regarding its wanted and unwanted behaviour.
+This is done through training, fine-tuning, and system prompts.
+It is as a separate control because it's implementation is different and the effectiveness relies on the model's ability to be conditioned - which has its own limitations.
+- [#MONITOR USE])(/go/monitoruse/) is the overarching control of monitoring, including elements such as logging, continuous validation of model performance, incident response, input detections, and the control for this clause: #OVERSIGHT.

 **Implementation**
+Oversight spans **automated** mechanisms (rules, monitors, policy gates) and **human** mechanisms (informed review and approval).
+Automated oversight scales; human oversight provides accountability, handles ambiguous high-impact decisions, and can bring in more context knowledge.
+These mechanisms go hand in hand: automated detections can identify situations that require human intervention.

+**Implementation of Automated oversight**
-- Implement **detection rules** to recognize (potential) unwanted output, such as:
+Automated oversight is about implementing **detection mechanisms** to recognize (potential) unwanted output and actions, such as:
     - Offensive language, toxicity, Not Safe For Work, misinformation, or dangerous information (e.g., recipe for poison, medical misinformation)
     - Sensitive data: see [SENSITIVE OUTPUT HANDLING](/go/sensitiveoutputhandling/) for the control to detect sensitive data (e.g. names, phone numbers, passwords, tokens).
 These detections can also be applied on the input of the model or on APIs that retrieve data to go into the model.
     - A special category of sensitive data: system prompts, as they can be used by attackers to circumvent prompt injection protection in such prompts.
+    - Suspicious actions or sequences of actions detected in the AI system, either by looking at function calls in model output, function calls before they are executed, or after they are executed.

+Strategies for action detection:
-    - Suspicious function calls.
-Ideally, the privileges of an AI model are already hardened to the task (see [#LEAST MODEL PRIVILEGE](/go/leastmodelprivilege/)), in which case detection comes down to issuing an alert once a model attempts to execute an action for which it has no permissions.
-In addition, the strategy can include the detection of unusual function calls in the context, issuing alerts for further investigation, or asking for approval by a human in the loop.
+- **Detect privilege escalation:** Ideally, the privileges of an AI agent are already hardened to the task (see [#LEAST MODEL PRIVILEGE](/go/leastmodelprivilege/)), in which case detection comes down to issuing an alert once a model attempts to execute an action for which it has no permissions.
+- In addition, the strategy can include the detection of unusual function calls in the context, issuing alerts for further investigation, or asking for approval by a human in the loop.
 Manipulation of function flow is commonly referred to as _application flow perturbation_.
 An advanced way to detect manipulated workflows is to perform rule-based sanity checks during steps, e.g. verify whether certain safety checks of filters were executed before processing data.
+- **Agentic tool chains**: Require human approval (or automated policy gates) before irreversible or high-impact tool sequences — for example bulk writes, payments, privilege changes, or multi-step chains that compose read and write across boundaries.
+Detect abnormal tool-selection patterns (a powerful tool chosen where a read-only tool suffices) and escalated arguments; these often follow [prompt injection](/go/promptinjection/).
+Guard against _approval fatigue_ on repetitive tool approvals by tiering risk and batching low-impact calls.
+- **Simulate-before-execute (semantic tool validation):** For high-impact tools, validate _what_ the call will do — not only _who_ may call.
+Use **Proposed State Change** (dry-run where available) before irreversible operations; an independent **adversarial judge** (different model family) comparing user intent to proposed parameters; **deterministic guardrails** on parsed impact with **cumulative session** limits (not per-call only); mandatory human approval for configured high blast-radius operations even when automated checks pass.
+Optional read-only tool restriction after risky web access or judge failure until task end or human clearance.
+- **Autonomous decision oversight**: Monitor for silent degradation of human-in-the-loop steps under latency or throughput pressure (for example auto-approving "low-risk" changes that later include high-impact actions).
+Detect inputs timed or shaped toward paths with weakest review (off-hours, bulk operations, trusted channels).
+Flag agents with configuration or policy-management access that relax rate limits, disable checks, or widen scopes without explicit human approval — even when framed as performance or reliability tuning.
+- **Multi-turn jailbreak drift:** Track agent behaviour across turns within a session — progressive constraint relaxation (partial compliance building to full compliance) is not visible to per-request safety checks.
+Flag sessions exhibiting crescendo-style drift for human review or automatic suspension; see [direct prompt injection](/go/directpromptinjection/).
+- **Deceptive reasoning and chain-of-thought manipulation:** Monitor stated plans and chain-of-thought outputs for consistency with task objectives and policy constraints — flag justifications for policy exceptions, self-granted permission escalation, or rationalisation of normally refused actions.
+Compare stated intent against actual tool calls and side effects; divergence is a high-confidence indicator of corrupted reasoning or [prompt injection](/go/promptinjection/) / [memory manipulation](/go/augmentationdatamanipulation/).
+For high-impact decisions, apply independent reasoning validation with a separate constrained model (preferably a different model family).
+Restrict agent introspection on its own guardrails, policy boundaries, or monitoring mechanisms where feasible.
+- **Impersonation and delegation anomalies:** Flag inter-agent traffic from identities not in the verified registry, behavioural baseline deviations, or delegation chains exceeding configured depth — see [#LEAST MODEL PRIVILEGE](/go/leastmodelprivilege/) delegation controls and [agent message structure manipulation](/go/agentmessagestructuremanipulation/).
+- **Secure orchestration:** Treat the orchestrator as the highest-leverage target — validate and segregate all inputs (sub-agent responses, tool outputs, external content) as untrusted; limit orchestrator permissions to coordination only (no direct high-impact tool credentials); tamper-evident workflow log external to orchestrator memory; human approval before irreversible or cross-system workflows; block direct orchestrator egress — route external access through segmented sub-agents ([agent sandboxing](/go/agentsandboxing/)); reconcile agent actions against workflow log for phantom steps.
 - Apply **Grounding checks** if recognizing unwanted output based on context is too difficult to catch in rules, and the detection of malicious input is insufficient.
 The idea of grounding checks is to let a separate Generative AI model decide if an input or output is off-topic or escalates capabilities (e.g. a LLM powered food recipes app suddenly is trying to send emails).
 This takes the use of LLMs to detect suspicious input and output a step further by including context.
 This is required in case GenAI-based recognition is insufficient to cover certain attack scenarios (see above).
 - Implement appropriate general detection and response mechanisms as presented in [#MONITOR USE](/go/monitoruse/) where part of the response can be to involve a human-in-the-loop.
 - Include as part of response options **rollback mechanisms** to enable oversight to go back to a certain state after system malfunction or manipulation has been observed and the state of the system cannot be trusted, or has been disrupted.

+**Implementation of Human oversight (human-in-the-loop)**
+Classify agent actions by **risk tier** before deployment and assign oversight requirements: fully autonomous execution; soft confirmation (user notified with option to cancel); hard confirmation (user must actively approve with context); or mandatory human initiation (agent cannot start without human trigger).
+Implement checkpoints as **infrastructure-layer gates**, not LLM instructions — the agent must be technically incapable of proceeding without a verified human approval signal.

+- Design review interfaces for informed decisions: the action requested, stated rationale, relevant prior actions in the session, estimated impact, and reversibility classification.
+Do not allow agent-generated urgency framing in the review interface without sanitisation.
+- Monitor reviewer behaviour for **approval fatigue** and social-engineering indicators: enforce session-level approval rate limits; flag sessions where approval rates significantly exceed historical baseline.
+- Provide operators a verified **kill switch** that halts agent execution immediately regardless of task state, with tamper-evident logging — available at all times and not controllable by the agent.
+- **High-risk approval workflows:** define high-risk categories (irreversibility, data classification, external parties, financial thresholds).
+Generate a unique **approval token** per request, cryptographically binding approver identity, specific action parameters, and expiry — reject execution if parameters deviate or the token expired.
+Require explicit confirmation of key parameters in plain language; log approver understanding alongside the approval signal.
+Apply a mandatory minimum delay before execution for the highest-risk actions.
+Maintain a tamper-evident audit trail (request, parameters presented, approver identity and auth method, decision, outcome).
+For critical actions, require **segregation of duties** — multiple approvers from different roles, defined by policy not by the agent.
+- **User-facing disclosure (operational):** disclose agent identity at interaction start; present authorised action scope from a **static capability manifest**, not agent-composed consent text (agents must not frame their own consent requests).
+Obtain granular, task-specific consent for high-impact actions; provide a user-accessible action log and genuine opt-out mid-task.
+Regulatory disclosure obligations (EU AI Act, GDPR automated decision-making, etc.) sit with [#CHECK COMPLIANCE](/go/checkcompliance/) and [#AI TRANSPARENCY](/go/aitransparency/).
+- Test human oversight under adversarial conditions — urgency-driven bypass, approval-fatigue sequences, and multi-step normalisation before critical actions — as part of the [testing programme](/go/testing/).
 - For checks that require accountability and/or more expertise and common sense, present the behaviour for a **human** to approve.
 This can be the result of a logic rule that in specific circumstances escalates to a human-in-the-loop.
 - Ensure that the **human oversight is appropriate**: the human is qualified, instructed, motivated, and not suffering from so-called _approval fatigue_: the result of having to approve many actions that are mostly in order.

-A separate form of oversight is [MODEL ALIGNMENT](/go/modelalignment/) which intends to constrain model behaviour through training, fine-tuning, and system prompts.
-This is treated as a separate control because the effectiveness is limited and therefore no guarantee.

-Examples:
+**Examples**:
   - Logic preventing the trunk of a car from opening while the car is moving, even if the driver seems to request it
   - Logic signaling an alert when a software programming tool is making a series of updates to multiple projects in one go, after which the alert is processes by a human who can then decide to further investigate and/or to take action, which can include shutting down the complete system to prevent further harm
   - Requesting user confirmation before sending a large number of emails as instructed by a model